 Please note: We recommend that students taking the Prediction Models in Omics course have a basic understanding of statistics before enrolling.
 The course is designed for non-statisticians, but assumes attendees have some familiarity with interpreting statistical results.

-This course is available for a one-time fee of $295.
+This course is available for free

 All materials are copyrighted.
 Republication or redistribution of PMA content is prohibited without prior written consent.
 PMA shall not be liable for any errors or delays in the content, or for any actions taken in reliance thereon.

 Introduction to course (9 min)

 How to evaluate risk prediction methods (20 min)

 Performance metrics to evaluate prediction models (28 min)